Rong Ningning: Career

 In 2018, at the Golden Grand Prix Ivan Yarygin 2018 held in Krasnoyarsk, Russia, she won the gold medal in the women's 59 kg event.

-In 2019, at the World Wrestling Championships held in Nur-Sultan, Kazakhstan, she won the silver medal in the women's 57 kg event.
-In the same year, she also won the gold medal in the women's 57 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
+In 2019, she won the gold medal in the women's 57 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
+In the same year, at the World Wrestling Championships held in Nur-Sultan, Kazakhstan, she won the silver medal in the women's 57 kg event.

-She represented China at the 2020 Summer Olympics in Tokyo, Japan.
-She competed in the women's 57 kg event.
+Rong represented China at the 2020 Summer Olympics in Tokyo, Japan.
+She competed in the women's 57 kg event where she was eliminated in her first match.